coolsamson7/dorm/README.md

 ## Performance

-Of course, the performance is not as good as if we would map on static tables, since
+Of course, the performance and storage requirements are not as good as if we would map on static tables, since
 * we have a lot a attribute rows
 * indexes are much bigger
 * we require a subselect for every condition